cs-chan/ArtGAN/README.md

-# Fine Art Painting Classification
+# Fine Art Painting Synthesis and Classification

 Updated on May 15, 2018 (merge ArtGAN implementation)